Water, Weather and Warnings

 - Alan Bulmer’s Active Angling New Zealand blog – full of great articles and source of items for our own newsletter The Burley Line

-- CAA member Evan also happens to be a commercial fly tier.
+- CAA member Evan also happens to be a commercial fly tier (though temporarily on hold).
 His involvement with our monthly fly tying workshops has brought an extra bonus.
-His website is under re-design but hopefully will restore his very useful blog.
+His website retains a very useful blog.

 - Ben tells me that “Davie McPhail’s YouTube channel is one of the most extensive fly tying resources on the web.
 If you need a given fly there is a possibility it will be in here.”